 Health

-Health is such an easy subject to teach because its lessons are embedded in our everyday living.
+Health is easy to teach because its lessons are embedded in everyday life.
 We use some curriculum prompts and ideas, though.

 Health is another subject in which we use the Experiential Education Units from The Natural Learning Centre.